Automated External Defibrillator (AED)

 Policy Statement

-University departments and other units that choose to acquire an AED must comply with this policy and are hereafter referred to as an AED owner.
+University buildings, departments and other units that have an AED must comply with this policy and are hereafter referred to as an AED owner.

 Scope